pyrocko/pyrocko/doc/tutorials/gf_forward.rst

     plot_static_los_result(result)

 Combining severals sources
 ---------------------------
 In this example we combine two rectangular sources and plot the forward model in profile.

 .. figure:: ../_static/gf_static_several.png
     :align: center
-    :alt: Static displacement from a flower-structure made of one strike-slip fault and one thrust fault calculated through pyrocko

     Synthetic LOS displacements from a flower-structure made of one strike-slip fault and one thrust fault.
 LOS as for Sentinel-1 satellite (Look Angle: 36., Heading:-76).
 Positive motion toward the satellite.